whats2000/GriffinOWO/README.md

 1. `!rng` : show what your today luck

 ## What's more?
-Your can toggle `whitelist_mode` to `true` by edit the index.js and put the whitelist member in `whitelist_ign`, and then do `/ct reload`.
+* Your can toggle `whitelist_mode/blacklist_mode` to `true/false` by edit the index.js and put the whitelist/blacklist member in `whitelist_ign/blacklist_ign`, and then do `/ct reload`.
 I will move it to a config in later version but you can use it directly now.